AgataStowe/SportingEventsPortal-API/README.md

 ## Tests

-To run the tests, just access the test files in the package "src/test/java/" and run with "Junit Test".
+To run the tests, just access the test files in the package "src/test/java/" and run with "JUnit Test".

 ## Swagger

 To access the api documentation, just run the project and access '/portal-docs/swagger-ui/index.html'.

+## Logs

+File where logs will be saved "/Logs/portal-sports-event.log".